NFL ODDS Hub

 Reverse Line Movement / Fading the public

-Reverse line movement is when the majority of the betting public is picking one side of a game, but the sharp money is on the other.
+Reverse line movement is when most of the betting public picks one side of a game, but the sharp money is on the other.

 In this situation, you will see stats that can show something like 70% of the total bets are on the favorite, but 65% of the handle (money wagered) is on the underdog to cover.